-- Doctoral students may repeat and cancel a maximum of one course. - Doctoral students may repeat a course a maximum of one-time (two attempts total) to receive a passing (B-) grade; requests to repeat a course a third time must be approved by the Director.
-The following exceptions apply: - Ed.D.
-Program: EDD 703 Dissertation Continuation and EDD 704 Doctoral Study Continuation may be repeated as many times as necessary if the student is making progress on the study, subject to approval by the Doctoral Studies Director. - DBA Program: DOC 690, DOC 700, DOC 701, and DOC 702 may be repeated twice (three attempts total). - DHA Program: DHA 699 I and DHA 699 II may be repeated twice (three attempts total) - Ph.D.
-Students: Courses 699 and 702 Dissertation Series Courses may be repeated twice (three attempts total). - Doctoral students who exhaust the number of allowable cancel or repeat attempts are subject to dismissal from the program. - Doctoral students returning to the university after an extended absence are subject to the cancel and repeat maximums listed above, any student wishing to return to the program may be ineligible for enrollment if the maximum attempts to cancel or repeat have already been met.
+- Doctoral students may repeat a course a maximum of one time (two attempts total) to receive a passing (B- or P) grade; requests to repeat a course a third time must be approved by the Director.
+The following exceptions apply: - A doctoral prospectus or a doctoral proposal course may be repeated twice (three attempts total).
+This includes DOC 690, DOC 700, DHA 699 I, DHA 699 II, EDD 614, PBA 700, DEL 622, and DHS 699. - Students will be responsible for paying an adjusted tuition charge (refer to Tuition, Fees, and Financing) for a repeated doctoral prospectus course or doctoral proposal course a maximum of two times per eligible course. - These courses are not eligible for a course extension. - A doctoral study or dissertation course may be repeated twice (three attempts total). - Doctoral students who exhaust the number of allowable repeat attempts are subject to dismissal from the program. - Doctoral students may repeat and cancel a maximum of one course. - Doctoral students returning to the university after an extended absence are subject to the cancel and repeat maximums listed above, any student wishing to return to the program may be ineligible for enrollment if the maximum attempts to cancel or repeat have already been met.

-Please note:
+Please Note:

 - Repeated course(s) must be taken at Trident in order to cancel the grade(s) - Courses will be cancelled in the order they are taken. - Courses failed as a result of violations of the Academic Integrity policy are NOT subject to cancellation; however, the course may be repeated at Trident. - The student's official transcript will reflect all courses and grades earned; however, the canceled course will be designated with an "R" to indicate that it was repeated. - This policy does not apply to courses from which the student has withdrawn; letter grades of "W" are not canceled when a course has been retaken and passed. - Students may NOT cancel prior grades by simply changing concentrations or programs. - Exceptions to the number of repeat and canceled courses based on extraordinary or extenuating circumstances will be considered by the College Dean or designee.
-Requests must be submitted in writing and accompanied by supporting documentation or evidence.

-It is the student's responsibility to notify the Office of the Registrar at registration@trident.edu once a course has been repeated.
+Requests must be submitted in writing and accompanied by supporting documentation or evidence. - It is the student's responsibility to notify the Office of the Registrar at registration@trident.edu once a course has been repeated.